Big Brothers Big Sisters have a Big Night on the Farm - Shelby County Reporter

 BBBS has been operating in Shelby County for more than six years as a way to partner with local high schools in the community to recruit volunteer students to match with younger kids.

-The organization connects older teens, a ‘big’, with younger students, ‘littles’, to create an impactful mentorship relationship.
+The organization connects older teens, a ‘big’, with younger students, ‘littles’, to create an impactful mentor relationship.

-This goal came from research showing these types of relationships having a strong influence on the ‘little’ and helps to reduce future drug use, increase a dedication to education and helps to build stronger and healthier relationships with friends and family.
+This goal came from research showing these types of relationships have a strong influence on the ‘little’ and help to reduce future drug use, increase a dedication to education and helps build stronger and healthier relationships with friends and family.

 Currently, the organization partners with Alabaster City Schools, Helena, Chelsea and Calera to promote its efforts and further its mission.